What's 4/5 as a Decimal? A practical guide to Fraction-to-Decimal Conversion

 Before we dive into the conversion of 4/5, let's briefly review the basics of fractions and decimals.

 A fraction represents a part of a whole.
-It consists of two numbers: the numerator (the top number) and the denominator (the bottom number).
+And it consists of two numbers: the numerator (the top number) and the denominator (the bottom number).
 The numerator indicates the number of parts you have, and the denominator indicates the total number of equal parts the whole is divided into.
-For example, in the fraction 4/5, 4 is the numerator and 5 is the denominator.
+Here's one way to look at it: in the fraction 4/5, 4 is the numerator and 5 is the denominator.
 This means we have 4 parts out of a total of 5 equal parts.

 A decimal is another way to represent a part of a whole.
 It uses a base-ten system, where the digits to the right of the decimal point represent tenths, hundredths, thousandths, and so on.
-For example, 0.5 represents five tenths (5/10), and 0.25 represents twenty-five hundredths (25/100).
+That's why for example, 0.
+In real terms, 5 represents five tenths (5/10), and 0.
+25 represents twenty-five hundredths (25/100).

 Method 1: Direct Division